 Willie Frank III, a member of the Nisqually Tribal Council, described the treaty tribes’ recent victory in the culvert case.
 “We shouldn’t have had to go the Supreme Court to get that win,” he said.
 “Repairing culverts is something the state of Washington should have already been doing.
 They want to challenge our treaty rights.
 They want to challenge our sovereignty.”

 The ongoing loss of salmon habitat in western Washington is having an enormous impact on the treaty tribes’ way of life.
 “Every year it has gotten harder for us to go fishing, to exercise our treaty rights,” Frank said.
 “Fishing is our way of life, that is our culture.
-Once we lose that, we lose who are as natives.”
+Once we lose that, we lose who we are as natives.”